Losing My Religion: Faith and Doubt in Psychotherapy

 After college I enrolled in a graduate program that offered a specialization in Jungian psychology.
 Throughout graduate school I was a committed Jungian with a tendency to dismiss other theories.
 But out of school and practicing as a psychotherapist, I found other approaches were often helpful.
 Much as I had with many other things, I would follow what seemed like an interesting thread from something I had read or a workshop I had attended to explore things that were new to me.
 I discovered self psychology, which in turn led to other facets of non-Jungian psychoanalytic theory.
 In taking courses at the San Francisco Jung Institute, I was surprised to discover how much interest people there had in contemporary psychoanalytic thought.
 My perspective broadened considerably.
 While I continue to think of myself as a Jungian oriented depth psychotherapist, in actual practice I am all over the map, drawing from here and there as seems helpful.

 I have done a lot of work in various settings with people affected by severe and persistent mental illness which, in my experience, presents serious challenges to any and all theories that might be called upon to explain it.
-For over twenty years I have annually supervised five to six graduate students who do most of the clinical work at the Berkeley Creative Wellness Center, an innovative day program for mentally ill adults.
+For over twenty five years I annually supervised five to six graduate students who did most of the clinical work at the Berkeley Creative Wellness Center, an innovative day program for mentally ill adults.
 There my psychodynamic orientation often has to be set aside to address immediate and practical concerns.
 And I often have to admit that there is still much that I do not understand about the strange psychic transformations that occur in severe mental illness.

 I tell my supervisees that what matters most in doing psychotherapy is whether a particular theory, technique, or way of thinking is helpful or not.
 Whatever helps is valid!
 That isn’t far removed from William James’ (p.
 34) pragmatic test of religious experience.
 What matters, according to James, is the effect of religion in the believer’s life.
 If it has a positive effect, the experience is a genuine religious experience regardless of the theological baggage that may come with it.
 So too with psychotherapy - if an intervention or way of conceptualizing the work, no matter where it comes from, is helpful, then by all means use it.